wkh923/m3pc/README.md

  ```

 # License & Acknowledgements
-This source code is built upon [facebookresearch/mtm](https://github.com/facebookresearch/mtm) licensed under the MIT license as well as the following third party dependencies.
- * [ikostrikov/jaxrl](https://github.com/ikostrikov/jaxrl): A fast Jax library for RL.
-We used this environment wrapping and data loading code for all d4rl experiments.
- * [brentyi/tyro](https://github.com/brentyi/tyro): Argument parsing and configuration
+This work is licensed under BSD 3-Clause License.
+See [LICENSE](LICENSE) for details.
+Third-party datasets and tools are subject to their respective licenses.